 ✧ Notify the caregiver prior to the patient’s discharge or transfer to another facility.

 ✧ Offer the caregiver instructions on the medical tasks needed to care for the patient at home after discharge.

 Aloha friends, please help us keep this list current.
 If you know of a resource that’s not included, or find an outdated contact on the list, kindly let us know at [email protected].
 Thanks!

 Hawaii Community Caregiver Network (HCCN) is an all-volunteer 501(c)(3) nonprofit organization which has been supporting family caregivers in Kona since 1996.
 Our activities include:

-✧ The Carousel of Care, a day-long conference for family caregivers held periodically in West Hawaii
+✧ The Family Caregiver Conference, a day-long conference held periodically in West Hawaii

 ✧ Powerful Tools for Caregivers, a program of free classes that help family caregivers learn to thrive while giving care

 You can find information about these programs on the other pages of this website.